santoshsmalagi/Developer-Essentials/DSA/ADT.md

 #### Other Notable ADTs:
 * String: A sequence of characters.
 * Container/Collection: A general ADT representing a group of elements, often serving as a supertype for other ADTs.
+* Tuple: A fixed-size, ordered collection of elements, typically of different types.